SQream/sqream_docs/guides/inserting_data.rst

 * ORC files are loaded through :ref:`external_tables`.
 The destination table structure has to match in number of columns between the source files.

 * ORC files support predicate pushdown.
-When a query is issued over ORC files, SQream DB uses ORC metadata to determine which stripes in a file need to be read for a particular query and the row indexes can narrow the search to a particular set of 10,000 rows.
+When a query is issued over ORC files, SQream uses ORC metadata to determine which stripes in a file need to be read for a particular query and the row indexes can narrow the search to a particular set of 10,000 rows.

 Type Support and Behavior Notes
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^